programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ```

 #### Data Transformation

-Next, we will [tokenize](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization) so that the document feature matrix can be created.
-We can use quanteda’s `token` function to remove any punctuation, symbols, numbers, URLs, and separators.
-After this pre-preoccessing, we can create a DFM to feed into the Wordfish model.
+Next, we will [tokenize](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization) in order to create the DFM.
+We can use `quanteda`’s `token` function to remove any punctuation, symbols, numbers, URLs, and separators.
+After this pre-preoccessing, we'll create a DFM and feed it into the Wordfish model.

 ```
 toks_all <- tokens(corp_all,